IBM-Cloud/docs-services/services/EsriArcGISforDevelopers/index.md

 	Now that you have registered your application and obtained a `client_id` and `client_secret`, you can implement your app login to obtain a token.
 ArcGIS offers many paths to assist you with this process.
 There is an [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript) and [ArcGIS Runtime SDKs](https://developers.arcgis.com/arcgis-runtime) you can choose to implement in your app.
 Or you can work directly with the [ArcGIS REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).
 	For this sample, we are going to use the token that was generated when you registered your application along with HTTP POST requests and JSON responses using Python.
 Remember this is a short lived token and you will be responsible for creating that token and also maintaining the security of those credentials.
 We are also going to use the geoenrichment service to find a location's demographic characteristics.
+To view the data sets available with the geoenrichment check out the [data browser](http://doc.arcgis.com/en/esri-demographics/) on the esri demographics page.

 	![Step 4](images/bluemixoverview.png)